Vidyart29/DevOps/quotes.md

 - Tell me and I forget.
 Teach me and I remember.
 Involve me and I learn.
 - All you need is the plan, the road map, and the courage to press on to your destination.
 - Success doesn’t come to you, you go to it.
+- Sometimes things aren’t clear right away.
+That’s where you need to be patient and persevere and see where things lead.